Booking now closed

 The design of places for people, bikes and cars has been viewed through the lens of the most prevalent crisis in recent years; the climate crisis.
 The current pandemic has fast-tracked thinking around active travel and presented the opportunity to experiment with long-term approaches to designing for walking and cycling.
 As we move towards a ‘new normal’ we explore conflicting approaches to the health agenda; will we enter a post-car era or return to the safe-haven of the germ-free car?

 - A live interactive webinar consisting of presentations and group discussions with expert speakers

-- A package of learning resources including further reading and exercises which can be studied in as much or as little depth as required (available in advance of the webinars)
+- A package of learning resources including further reading which can be studied in as much or as little depth as required (available in advance of the webinars)

 - A concluding live interactive webinar with presentations, Q&A and discussion

 - Understand where we’ve come from – the guiding principles and policies which have underpinned the design of streets

 - Understand where we’re going – the principles and policies which are driving change in approaches to designing for active travel